 We ordered prawns, a whole fried squid, a stew, a kind of fish that I hadn’t heard of before and some pig knuckles.
 It was all very good, although the pig knuckles were too intense for my taste – they’re all skin and fat, so they’re very, very rich.
 The Missus quite liked them, but I only had a bite.

 It soon became clear that each main dish was intended for more than one person, and that we had ordered way, way too much.
 We got the extra packed up.
 We didn’t hold on to it for long; some time after leaving the restaurant, we ran in to a homeless woman and her child.
 The child ran up to us and reached his tiny little arms up to the plastic bag I was carrying.
 He couldn’t have been older than three.
 I was bewildered for a moment, but then The Missus whispered into my ear: “Give him the food.”
 This snapped me out of it, and I handed him the bag.

 Anyways, we wandered down to the main strip of the Bund, which is an area on the side of the Huangpu river opposite the downtown.
 This is a historic district, lined with impressive Western buildings going back to when Shanghai first became a hub for foreign commerce over a century ago.

 We didn’t come for the old Western buildings, though.
 We came for the skyline across the river.
 It did not disappoint.

-At this point, Amelia and I headed back to the hotel to get some sleep (Amelia was still adjusting to the 15-hour time zone difference) while Kat stayed up to wander around the Bund some more.
+At this point, The Missus and I headed back to the hotel to get some sleep (The Missus was still adjusting to the 15-hour time zone difference) while Kat stayed up to wander around the Bund some more.

-Tomorrow will be our first full day in Shanghai, as well as Amelia’s birthday.
+Tomorrow will be our first full day in Shanghai, as well as The Missus‘s birthday.
 Stay tuned for excitement and adventure.